TomasMikula/libretto/README.md

 We express everything in terms of morphisms, `-⚬`.
 We manipulate morphisms as values in the underlying meta language (Scala).

-Note that when we view the Scala language as a category with types as objects and functions as morphisms, Scala functions (`=>`) appear in three different roles: morphisms, exponential objects (or more generally, internal homs), and mappings of the underlying meta theory (e.g. set theory).
-This can be quite confusing.
-For example, when you are instructed to reverse all the morphisms, it does not mean to simply reverse all the `=>` arrows.

 Notice how the distinction between a morphism (`-⚬`), an internal hom (`=⚬`) and a mapping of the underlying meta theory (`=>`) avoids a lot of confusion.
 In the category of Scala functions, all three of these roles are played by `=>`.